KaweewatN/DES484_Backdoor/docs/FULL_IMPLEMENTATION_GUIDE.md

 help
 ```

-Response: Shows a list of all available commands and their descriptions
+Response: Shows a complete list of all available commands and their descriptions including basic commands, keylogger, privilege escalation, screen & media, network discovery, and clipboard features

 ```
 sysinfo